Classic Chicken Piccata Done In A Few Simple Steps

 Pan sauces are wonderful and complex because the get flavor from the browned meat that sticks to the bottom of the pan.
 Learning to make pan sauces is a basic skill all cooks should learn.
 They have multiple applications.
-Use a 12" stainless steel frying pan.
+Use a 12″ stainless steel frying pan.
 Stainless is better than non-stick because you want the pan to cause the meat juices to brown and stick to the pan, but not burn.
 These brown bits, called fond (which means roughly “base”) by French chefs, will dissolve when we make the sauce and add to the flavor.

 Pan sauces like the classic chicken piccata are wonderful and complex because the get flavor from the browned meat that sticks to the bottom of the pan.

-Makes.
-2 servings
+Servings: 2 servings

 Other meats.
 You can use veal, pork, or even turkey if you wish.
 Just slice it or pound it so it is about 1/2" thick.

-1) Put the flour on a dinner plate, add the salt and pepper, mix, and spread it out on the surface.
+Prep.
+Pound the chicken breasts flat for more even cooking using the technique found here.
+Put the flour on a dinner plate, add the salt and pepper, mix, and spread it out on the surface.
 Lay each breast on the plate one at a time and coat it lightly with the flour on all sides by rolling it around in the white stuff.

 Cook.
-As soon as it starts to sizzle, add the meat and let it cook for about 3 minutes until the bottoms start to turn GBD (Golden Brown and Delicious).
-Turn the meat over and cook about another 3 minutes until GBD.
+As soon as the oil starts to sizzle, add the meat and let it cook for about 3 minutes until the bottoms start to turn golden brown.
+Turn the meat over and cook about another 3 minutes until nicely browned.
 Remove the meat and put it in a bowl.
 Cover the bowl with a plate so it stays warm.

 Add to the pan about 1 tablespoon of the flour left from when you coated the meat.
 Cook the flour about three minutes until the whiteness is gone.
 Add the wine and lemon juice.
 Cook the sauce, stirring and scraping the bits from the pan for 2 to 3 minutes until it starts to thicken and doesn't look cloudy.
 Add the capers and stir.
 Add the meat and cook another minute or two on each side just to warm it.

-4) Move the meat to the serving plates, add the side dishes, and pour or spoon the sauce and capers over the meat.
+Serve.
+Move the meat to the serving plates, add the side dishes, and pour or spoon the sauce and capers over the meat.
 Garnish with fresh parsley and a lemon slice.
 If there's extra sauce, put it on the rice.